C-NERD/clinical-notes/pages/Course in History of presenting complaints in AKI and CKD.md

 	- #[[Symptoms of Chronic Kidney Disease mineral bone disorder]]
 	- #[[Symptoms of uremia]]
 - Bilateral leg swelling : Initially around the ankle joint, progresses to include the entire leg and maybe the abdomen
+- Abdominal swelling :
+	- If pain is present, cler